msupply-foundation/msupply_docs/content/docs/replenishment/remote_authorisation.md

 2. Set up authorisers.
 See [these instructions](https://docs.msupply.org.nz/other_stuff:remote_authorisation#set_up_authorisers)
 3. You may also need to [enable emailing](https://docs.msupply.org.nz/other_stuff:remote_authorisation#enable_emailing_of_authorisers) on the central server

-In addition, you'll need to have the stores configured for normal usage in open mSupply, with the supplier and customer relationships configured.
+In addition, you'll need to have the stores configured for normal usage in Open mSupply, with the supplier and customer relationships configured.
 Stores will need to have [master lists](https://docs.msupply.org.nz/items:master_lists) assigned to both customer and supplier stores, and programs and program periods configured.

 ## Using remote authorisation